 If you are not confident enough with your first aid or CPR skills, you can call others for help.
 This can also help other people change the way they view the emergency; they will find it urgent and life-threatening, thus responding to your plea on helping the victim.

 However, it is still best if you already know how to give first aid treatment and perform CPR to the patient.
-If you want to learn how, visit cpraedcourse.com and sign up on American Health Care Academy’s CPR/AED and first aid courses.
+Take action today against the bystander effect by joining the American Health Care Academy’s CPR/AED and first aid courses.